-- 61. The objective of this criterion is to ensure that, in the presence of a revolving period mechanism, investors are sufficiently protected from the risk that principal amounts may not be fully repaid.
-In all such transactions, irrespective of the nature of the revolving mechanism, investors should be protected by a minimum set of early amortisation triggers or triggers for the termination of the revolving period that should be included in the transaction documentation. - 62.
-In order to facilitate the consistent interpretation of this criterion, interactions of this criterion with the criterion under Article 21(7)(b) with respect to the insolvency-related event with respect to the servicer should be further clarified.
+61. The objective of this criterion is to ensure that, in the presence of a revolving period mechanism, investors are sufficiently protected from the risk that principal amounts may not be fully repaid.
+In all such transactions, irrespective of the nature of the revolving mechanism, investors should be protected by a minimum set of early amortisation triggers or triggers for the termination of the revolving period that should be included in the transaction documentation.

+62. In order to facilitate the consistent interpretation of this criterion, interactions of this criterion with the criterion under Article 21(7)(b) with respect to the insolvency-related event with respect to the servicer should be further clarified.

-- 21.6.
-The transaction documentation shall include appropriate early amortisation provisions or triggers for termination of the revolving period where the securitisation is a revolving securitisation, including at least the following: - (a) a deterioration in the credit quality of the underlying exposures to or below a pre-determined threshold; - (b) the occurrence of an insolvency-related event with regard to the originator or the servicer; - (c) the value of the underlying exposures held by the SSPE falls below a pre-determined threshold (early amortisation event); - (d) a failure to generate sufficient new underlying exposures that meet the pre-determined credit quality (trigger for termination of the revolving period).
+21.6.
+The transaction documentation shall include appropriate early amortisation provisions or triggers for termination of the revolving period where the securitisation is a revolving securitisation, including at least the following:

+(a) a deterioration in the credit quality of the underlying exposures to or below a pre-determined threshold;

+(b) the occurrence of an insolvency-related event with regard to the originator or the servicer;

+(c) the value of the underlying exposures held by the SSPE falls below a pre-determined threshold (early amortisation event);

+(d) a failure to generate sufficient new underlying exposures that meet the pre-determined credit quality (trigger for termination of the revolving period).

-- 50. The transaction documentation shall include appropriate early amortisation provisions or triggers for termination of the revolving period where the securitisation is a revolving securitisation, including at least the following: - (a) a deterioration in the credit quality of the underlying exposures to or below a pre-determined threshold; - (b) the occurrence of an insolvency-related event with regard to the originator or the servicer; - (c) the value of the underlying exposures held by the SSPE falls below a pre-determined threshold (early amortisation event); - (d) a failure to generate sufficient new underlying exposures that meet the pre-determined credit quality (trigger for termination of the revolving period).
+50. The transaction documentation shall include appropriate early amortisation provisions or triggers for termination of the revolving period where the securitisation is a revolving securitisation, including at least the following:

-(I) on any Calculation Date, the total balance of the General Account (taking into account also the payment to be effected for the purchase of the Subsequent Portfolio at the immediately succeeding Payment Date) is higher than 10% of the Principal Amount Outstanding of the Receivables included in the Initial Portfolio

-Terms and Conditions - 11.2 - Early Termination Event:

-(I) on any Calculation Date, the total balance of the General Account (taking into account also the payment to be effected for the purchase of the Subsequent Portfolio at the immediately succeeding Payment Date) is higher than 10% of the Principal Amount Outstanding of the Receivables included in the Initial Portfolio.
+(a) a deterioration in the credit quality of the underlying exposures to or below a pre-determined threshold;

+(b) the occurrence of an insolvency-related event with regard to the originator or the servicer;

+(c) the value of the underlying exposures held by the SSPE falls below a pre-determined threshold (early amortisation event);

+(d) a failure to generate sufficient new underlying exposures that meet the pre-determined credit quality (trigger for termination of the revolving period).

+This provision only applies to transactions with a revolving period.
+This Transaction does not contemplate a revolving period.
+Therefore, this requirement does not apply.